VivekBezawada/ticket-booking-app/README.md

 # Testing
 - Unit Tests are written for handlers
-- Integration tests are written for controllers
+- Integration tests / End-To-End tests are written for controllers
 - Instead of using a TEST / STAGING database, Integration tests are being done in PRODUCTION database.
 - Before Each Test, the data is cleared out.